-12. AMIT CGT gross up amount (AMMA statement) CGT concession amount (SDS)
+1. AMIT CGT gross up amount (AMMA statement) and CGT concession amount (SDS)

-AMMA statement - the AMIT CGT gross up amount is the additional amount treated as capital gains of members under subsections 276-85(3) and (4) of the ITAA 1997, and included in the AMIT cost base increase amount under subsection 104-107E(4) of the ITAA 1997.
-This amount should be equal to the sum of the Attribution column for Capital gains discount - Taxable Australian property and Capital gains discount - Non-taxable Australian property.
-This amount is shown in the Attribution column at Table 2 - Capital gains to reconcile the total current year capital gains amount to be shown at 18H on the individual tax return.
+AMMA statement - the AMIT CGT gross up amount is the additional amount:

+- treated as capital gains of members under subsections 276-85(3) and (4) of the ITAA 1997, and - included in the AMIT cost base increase amount under subsection 104-107E(4) of the ITAA 1997.

+This amount should equal the sum of the Attribution column for:

+- Capital gains discount Taxable Australian property - Capital gains discount Non-taxable Australian property.

+Show this amount in the Attribution column at Table 2 - Capital gains to reconcile the total 2022-23 capital gains amount to be shown at 18H on the individual tax return.
 Do not include any amount in the Cash distribution column.